djalbat/juxtapose/README.md

 );
 ```

-Note the slight difference in language.
+Note the slight difference in language compared to React and Reaction.
 In EasyUI-JSX parlance the `props` of React and Reaction becomes `properties` and `children` becomes `childElements`.

 ### EasyUI elements